Rexicon226/zig-poseidon/README.md

 ```

 TLDR; it is a bit worse than `light-poseidon` with a hint of LLVM's optimizer failing to remove easy stack usages.
 Much to experiment with, and much to improve on.

+### Project Structure

+The project is currently put into two separate folders, `ff` and `poseidon`.
+This is mainly because I'm hoping to develop the utilities in the `ff` folder enough, such that I will be able to pull it out into its own library.
+A general library for working with finite fields is something that I'm also interested in working on, but for now, it's happening in parallel.